Attorney Sarah Toney

-Sarah recently spoke at a Solo and Small Firm conference, and she is also refilming a hugely popular seminar for new lawyers.
+In the upcoming months, Sarah will be speaking at a Solo and Small Firm conference, as well as refilming a hugely popular seminar for new lawyers.

 Sarah was asked to speak by the Illinois Associating of Criminal Defense Lawyers for their DUI Defense Seminar She served as an expert and fielded participant's questions about their cases for 2 hours on topics like blood and breath testing.
 She also spoke for the Chicago Bar Association for their